 - funeral services (separate guidance is available on this)

-- religious life event ceremonies, such as baptisms, christenings and coming-of-age ceremonies
+- religious life event ceremonies, such as baptisms, christenings and coming-of-age ceremonies that form part of a wider congregational services (as above)

 Opening for any permitted purposes remains subject to physical distancing and hygiene safeguards.